 This course introduces the basics of permaculture design.
 It aims to inspire and empower you to use permaculture design in your everyday life.

 This Introduction to permaculture course consists of three virtual classes, with a visit to our sites at Stanmer Park (Brighton) as an option if the Covid-19 situation permits.
-Please note: the courses January – March 2021 will be fully online.

 The sessions will be from 2pm-5pm over four days, with self-directed study and activities between sessions.